MLOps Step 1: Building a Dataset Pipeline

 Garbage in, garbage out.
 Data scientists love to say this, and it's true — no amount of model sophistication overcomes bad data.
 The dataset pipeline is the foundation of your entire MLOps system, and it's where DevOps engineers can add enormous value from day one.

-Data Ingestion Patterns
+Data Ingestion

-Data Validation with Great Expectations
+Data Validation with Pandera

 Orchestrating with Airflow

 Apache Airflow is the standard orchestrator for batch data pipelines.
 A DAG (Directed Acyclic Graph) defines the sequence of tasks and their dependencies.
+For the employee attrition pipeline, an Airflow DAG chains ingestion → validation → feature engineering → model training as dependent tasks, retrying on failure and recording each run in the Airflow metadata database.

 Data Versioning with DVC